Aaronfischer/drupal-base_theme/README.txt

-Introduction to Basic
+Introduction to @aaronfischer's Drupal Starter Theme/Boilerplate or base_theme (adaptation of Basic theme)

 Basic boasts a clean HTML5 structure with extensible CSS classes and ID's for unlimited theming possibilities as well as a top-down load order for improved SEO.
-It is fully responsive out-of-the-box and provides an adaptive, elegant, SASS based grid system (Bourbon Neat).

 Basic's goal is to provide themers the building blocks needed to get their designs up and running quickly and simply.